timschlechter/http-with-fallback/README.md

 ### When you might want to use this
 When you're building an AngularJS application with offline support, like a PhoneGap app for example.

-### When *NOT* to use this
-To perform HTTP GET requests which require authentication/autorisation.
-Seriously, don't...

 ### What about the browser cache?
 What about all those JSON services responding with no-caching headers?